Setup Guide

 Website Integration

-Alternatively, you can link directly to https://yourpractice.yourbooking.au/ from your website.
-The booking system runs as a standalone page with your practice branding.
+Simply link to https://yourpractice.yourbooking.au/ from your website.
+The booking system runs as a standalone page with the practice header and footer visible.

 Ongoing Administration